IsmaelMartinez/model-selector/docs/adrs/adr-0004-slm-model-selection.md

 # ADR-001: Browser SLM Classification Evaluation

 ## Status
-**REJECTED** - Do not proceed with browser-based SLM classification for Model Selector
+**REJECTED** - Do not proceed with browser-based SLM classification for AI Model Advisor

 ## Context
 We conducted a comprehensive evaluation of browser-based Small Language Models (SLMs) for task classification to potentially improve upon our existing keyword-based classifier.
 The goal was to achieve 100% classification accuracy with ≤10s inference time for our 7-category task taxonomy.